Nealjain/B.BharatKumar/README.md

 This is a single-page website showcasing the products and services offered by B.BharatKumar jewelry shop.
 The website includes sections for:

 - About the shop
-- Jewelry collection
+- Jewelry collection with auto-scrolling gallery
 - Store location with Google Maps integration
 - Contact information

+## Languages Supported

+The website is available in multiple languages:
+- English
+- Hindi (हिन्दी)
+- Marathi (मराठी)
+- Gujarati (ગુજરાતી)

+Users can easily switch between languages using the language selector in the header.

 ## How to View the Website

 1. Open the `index.html` file in any modern web browser.
-2. Alternatively, you can deploy this website to any web hosting service.
+2. Alternatively, visit the hosted version at [nealjain.github.io/B.BharatKumar](https://nealjain.github.io/B.BharatKumar).

 ## Customization